the-Hull/raptor/README.md

-Simple examples that illustrate each functions usage are provided at the bottom of each documentation file along; the functions can be tested and explored using the complimentary example data sets (cf. manuscript or execute "**?anatomy.data**" in an R session.)
+Simple examples that illustrate each functions usage are provided at the bottom of each documentation file.
+The functions can be tested and explored using the complimentary example data sets (cf. [manuscript](https://authors.elsevier.com/c/1W5pl3-~MPTEVq) or execute "**?anatomy.data**" in an
+R session.)

-To begin explore the package's usage, navigate to *Examples* the documentation of   "**?is.raptor()**":
+To begin exploring the package, navigate to *Examples* in the documentation of   "**?is.raptor()**":

 > #validating example data